uberdeviant/RSColourSlider/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-# About:

-**RSColourSlider** is able to give an opportunity for your app to use a colour picking functionality.
-The colour picker is implemented as a **regular slider**, which will be familiar to every iOS user.
-It's easy to install and setup because RSColourSlider inherits from **UIView** class.
-You can inherit your own class from RSColourSlider and change elements of the slider from your custom subclass, also you can setup it during a runtime in an instance of any UIViewController subclass.
-This interface element was created as a simplified iOS analogue of NSColorPicker for macOS.

-## Features:

-* Easy to use
-* All rainbow colours can be applied
-* Flexible customisation

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

 iOS 12.0+, Swift 5.0+